IllusionMods/HS2-Translation/README.md

 ##  Resource Translation

-This is the main translation directory for the game, so it gets special treatment.
+The folder `RedirectedResources` is the main translation directory for the game, so it gets special treatment.

 Inside each folder there is a file named `translation.txt`, this is the file where the translations should go.
 In some folders there is also the file `zz_machineTranslation.txt` which is where machine translations go, that usually have a lower quality.